cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* double

-The number of new users that will be let into the route every minute.
+Sets the number of new users that will be let into the route every minute.

+This value is used as baseline for the number of users that are let in per minute.
+So it is possible that there is a little more or little less traffic coming to the route based on the traffic patterns at that time around the world.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#new_users_per_minute WaitingRoom#new_users_per_minute}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#new_users_per_minute WaitingRoom#new_users_per_minute}

 ---